jness/dungeon_brawl/README.md

 ## Database

-The Mongo database is populated with new json documents from the `monsters/` directory on each run.
+The MongoDB collections are **ONLY** populated during container startup, and **ONLY** if the collection does not already exist.

-If you need to purge this database merely stop the containers:
+If you need to purge the database merely stop the containers:

 > $ docker-compose down